Nancy030721/EquiSQL/README.md

 - Supports a small subset of SQL (`SELECT`, `FROM`, `WHERE`), single table, no table aliasing
 - Supports simple conjunction, disconjuction, and arithematic logic
 - Supports simple arithematic operations such as add, minus, and multiplication
-- Support explicit and implicit INNER JOIN
+- Support explicit and implicit INNER and OUTER JOINs
 - Support table aliasing
 - Translates queries into logical constraints for Z3
 - Reports counterexamples when queries differ